orangespaceman/training-notes/php.md

 ### Displaying content

-When displaying content from the database we could improve our security:
+When displaying content from a database we could improve our security:

 ```
 // get a list of all questions in the database